 Full day classes run from 10 am to 4 pm with a lunch break.
 Lunch is provided and refreshments are available throughout the day.

 Residential Courses are run in the spring and autumn months.
-They take place over 5 days (Saturday to Wednesday) and include five half day sessions.
-Find more details of our residential course here
+They take place over 5 days (Saturday to Wednesday) and include four half day sessions.
+Details of our next residential course 4 – 8 April 2020 here

 What will I cook?